• Skip to primary navigation

 stirring heavy cream and broth into the sauce

-Step 5: Add liquids the sauce.
+1. Finish the lemon sauce.
 Turn down to low heat.
 Add chicken broth, 1 tablespoon lemon juice, and a slice of lemon if you’d like.
-Taste it and add more to taste (I always end up using 2 tablespoons of lemon juice).
-Season to taste.
-Bring to a very light simmer on low heat to prevent curdling; high heat can break the sauce.
+Add more to taste, I always end up using 2 tablespoons of lemon juice.
+Season.
+Bring to a very light simmer; high heat can break the sauce.

 spooning creamy lemon sauce over the chicken